 Greta Kelly plays violin, theremin and shah kaman in DeepBlue and several world music groups, including world fusion band, Mzaza and a Middle-Eastern ensemble, Safar.
 She has studied and performed Turkish, Arabic, Persian music both in Australia and overseas, giving her an understanding of unusual scales and rhythms and the chance to perform with an eclectic mix of dancers, vocalists and some very strange instruments.

 Greta’s grandfather, mum and sister encouraged her to learn the violin at a young age, which led her to study privately with some inspiring violinists.
 After completing a Bachelor of Arts and an English teaching qualification, she lived in the Czech Republic, where she discovered Eastern European folk music.
 Over the past 15 years Greta’s focus has slowly moved further East, learning Balkan, Turkish, Iraqi, Persian, and Egyptian classical, folk and sacred music.
 It’s taken her to some pretty curious places, including world-renowned Labyrinth Music Workshops in Greece, a two month tour of Turkey and to Iran to study shah kaman.

-Greta’s experience teaching violin and her involvement in YoungBlue workshops that DeepBlue conducts across Australia, has developed her excellent rapport with both primary and high school aged children.
+Greta’s experience teaching violin and her involvement in YoungBlue workshops that DeepBlue conducts across Australia and internationally, has developed her excellent rapport with both primary and high school aged children.